Indoor Climate Research & Training

 The Indoor Climate Research & Training (ICRT) program is part of the Illinois Sustainable Technology Center (ISTC), a division of the Prairie Research Institute (PRI) at the University of Illinois.
 The program began when the University of Illinois received a grant to establish a training center for those involved in the Illinois Home Weatherization Assistance Program (IHWAP).
 The program now has expanded to additional areas such as:

-- Performing indoor air quality research on lead in paints and radon mitigation.
+- Performing indoor air quality research in residences.

 - Evaluating impacts of different ventilation standards on human health in homes receiving energy-focused retrofits.